-There are specific provisions dealing with discrimination by omission and for continuing acts extending over a period of time.
+Specific provisions deal with discrimination by omission and for continuing acts extending over some time.

 The standard limitation period for a breach of contract claim is six years (although some such claims can be litigated in an employment tribunal, but subject to a much shorter limitation period).